shyp-studio/hikma-health-backend/README.md

 `_DB_PASSWORD`= password for the hikma_prod App User (Not the postgres user) `_EXPORTS_STORAGE_BUCKET`= exports storage bucket you created earlier

+- In IAM section in GCP: After creating Service account and Key ring and before building the first image, add the permission (Cloud KMS CryptoKey Decrypter) to the cloud build service account in IAM section in GCP.

+- In config.py: add PG_HOST = private IP of database instance.
+- Give service account "Owner" permission so we will not have any issues for accessing cluster while building the image.

 Commit all your changes to master, which should cause your build trigger to create an image.

 **Create deployment, certificate, service and ingress with Kubernetes**
 ------------------------------------------------------------------------
 Templates for the yaml files needed for configuration can be found in ~/k8s/ (You'll need all 6 files prefixed with "nv-")

+Note: In this version, the files are fixed so you won't face issues in deployment like the main hikma-health repository.

 Here is some k8s documentation for how to apply these changes https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/ Most importantly, you'll use: